Backup Types by Driver

 - Deletes the local snapshot

-Native CSI snapshot (On-premises)
+Native CSI snapshot (on-premises)

 Portworx Backup utilizes the storage provider's CSI driver to create a local snapshot on the array.
 This default behavior is applicable to all CSI storage providers (Dell, NetApp, and so on).